 Each puzzle has two pieces.
 One piece is a heart with an uppercase and lowercase letter on it, and the other piece is a heart with something that starts with that letter inside.

-Students started the center by choosing a puzzle piece – either the the picture card or the letter card.
+Students started the beginning sound puzzle center by choosing a puzzle piece – either the the picture card or the letter card.

-I always encourage my students to say the letter and the sound.
+I always encourage my students to say the letter and the sound it makes.
 Some even enjoy tracing the letters with their fingers.

 26 puzzles, with two pieces each, can be a lot for some students.